 With today being world mental health day, we sat down with Director of Football Martin Ling who openly speaks about his past battles with mental health to find out just how important it is to raise awareness.

-“The main thing that people who have mental health issues want to do is isolate themselves and not talk about their problems and anything that highlights the fact that it is normal to have these problems is a good thing
+“The main thing that people who have mental health issues want to do is isolate themselves and not talk about their problems, anything that highlights the fact that it is normal to have these problems is a good thing.

-With today being World Mental Health day, people are talking about it and the best thing for me was when I began to talk to others during my recovery and people normalised it for me.”
+With today being World Mental Health day, people are talking about it and the best thing for me during me recovery was when I began to talk to others and people normalised it for me.”

 “I say it a lot nowadays, I believe myself to be strong because I can cope with it.
 Today, I’m in a good space, because I know if tomorrow I wake up and I’m not feeling so good, I know how to deal with it, and how to speak about it”.

 Mental health in football was a taboo subject that has been around for many years, but is only now becoming normalised and spoken about through more professionals sharing their experiences more openly.

 "Football is a very male dominated sport and to talk about mental health in the industry is really difficult.
 If you show a weakness and you are a footballer, people seem to think that you’ll struggle to play.
 I don’t believe that to be the case and think that now there’s an understanding between the two.

 If you had tried to speak to me in 2009, when I had the first episode with my mental health, I would’ve been very reluctant to sit here and talk about it.
 Back then, it was a case of if I hide it, it will go away and I’ll be alright, but it doesn’t happen like that.

 If you hide it away and you keep suppressing your feelings it only gets worse.
 Once I accepted that I had an issue, accepted that it wasn’t weak of me to have it, it became easier to cope with.”